"Peace comes from within. Do not seek it without."

 The Peacemaker's True Power

-The mature Peacemaker does more than keep everyone getting along.
+The Mature Peacemaker does more than keep everyone getting along.
 They embody a presence that settles the room.
 Around them, people feel safer, less defensive, more honest.

 The Shadows of Peace